 - Know exactly what your first aid kit contains and how to use the contents.
 There’s not much point otherwise.

-- Make sure you stock your first aid kit to suit your own needs and the type of trip.
-The contents of your kit will look different for a hiking trip in Scottish Highlands than a road trip across America.
+- Make sure you stock your aid essentials kit to suit your own needs and the type of trip.
+The contents of your kit will look different for a hiking trip in Scottish Highlands than for a road trip across America.

 - Keep a copy of your travel insurance policy and claims line in your first aid kit along with any emergency contact number.

 Check this out: Packing Essentials For Your Road Trip

 The easiest way to get one is to buy a travel first aid kit at your local chemist.
 Take care though because there’s a tendency to think you’re sorted for any medical eventuality.

 Perhaps this is true but does make sure an off-the-shelf travel first aid kit contains everything you may need.
 And make sure to consider your personal health needs an off-the-shelf kit won’t cater for, such as any prescription medication.

 If, like us, you prefer to save a little money, find a suitable storage bag and fill it with the contents you need.
 It’s way cheaper to buy a good quality toiletry bag and fill it with items specific to your own needs.

 Sure it’s not as convenient but it’ll certainly be bespoke to you.